dkiwak/portfolio/README.md

 ## Certificates

-* ISTQB - No. xxxxx
+* ISTQB - in progress

 ## Courses